Tman5976/Mapping_Earthquakes/README.md

 The next task added the three data layers to the base map.
 The data layers would be composed of the three different datasets.
-- Recent earthquake data from https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson
+- Recent earthquake [data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) from the USGS website.
-- An overlay of tectonic plate data from https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json
+- The overlay of tectonic plates can be found [here](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).
-- Earthquakes' whose magnitude registered above a 4.5 from https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson
+- Earthquakes' whose magnitude registered above a 4.5 was also gathered from the USGS website.
+Link [here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson).